Aidan-McNay/fast-robots-docs/docs/lab1.rst

       entry_idx = 0;
       break;

-This also requires that we have a new handler in Python to parse the sent data (in the form ``T:123456|D:72.00``)
+This also required a new handler in Python to parse the sent data (in the form ``T:123456|D:72.00``)

 .. code-block:: python